-NEW YORK (AP) — IAC/InterActiveCorp said Tuesday that it settled a sexual harassment and discrimination lawsuit filed by a co-founder of dating app Tinder.
+NEW YORK (AP) — IAC/InterActiveCorp says it settled a sexual harassment and discrimination lawsuit filed by a co-founder of dating app Tinder.

-A spokesman for IAC, which owns Tinder, said the lawsuit was settled without the company admitting wrongdoing.
-Terms of the settlement were not disclosed.
+A spokesman for IAC, which owns Tinder, says the lawsuit was settled without the company admitting wrongdoing.

-The lawsuit was filed in June by Tinder's co-founder and former vice president of marketing Whitney Wolfe.
-The suit said that Tinder's founders engaged in "atrocious sexual harassment and sex discrimination" against Wolfe, calling her names and threatening to strip away her co-founder title.
+The lawsuit was filed by Tinder's co-founder and former vice president of marketing Whitney Wolfe in June.
+It said that Tinder's founders engaged in "atrocious sexual harassment and sex discrimination" against Wolfe.

 According to the suit, Wolfe was the face of Tinder's marketing efforts to young women and appeared in several magazine articles promoting the app.
 It also said that Wolfe came up with the name for the app.

-New York-based IAC owns several digital properties, including Match.com, CollegeHumor and Dictionary.com.
+New York-based IAC also owns other digital properties, including Match.com, CollegeHumor and Dictionary.com.